Window Options For a Passive House, or a Pretty Good House

 Later, for the basement windows, when I had the Prosoco R-Guard series of products on hand, I completely sealed the interior side of the two windows with the Air Dam product, which worked really well.
 I also used the Air Dam to seal the connection between my basement slab – rigid foam – and foundation walls.
 It worked really well in that application as well.

-Once the Hannoband tape had a chance to completely expand, I proceeded to tape the perimeter of the windows and kitchen door, both from the interior and the exterior.
+Once the Hannoband tape had a chance to completely expand (roughly 48 hours), I proceeded to tape the perimeter of the windows and kitchen door, both from the interior and the exterior.
+This included the exterior sills (a common air sealing technique for European windows; considered a big no-no for American-style windows).

-We held off on installing the front door until later in the build in order to protect it from the construction process as much as possible.
+For the front door, we held off on installing it until later in the build in order to protect it from the construction process as much as possible.

 Using the Profil tape for this made the process a lot easier.
 With its 3-part split backing, I could use the narrowest section on the window frame.
 It was important not to get too much tape on the frame in order to avoid interfering with final trim details (in our case, drywall returns).